-10510 Citizenship and Civic Engagement - An exhibit that shows learning about or contributing to your community, your country, or your world.
+10510 Citizenship and Civic Engagement - An exhibit that shows learning about or contributing to your community, your country or your world.

-10520 Communication - An exhibit that shows learning about written, oral, or visual communications skills.
-Includes learning from participation in Theatre Arts projects or programs such as puppets, stage design, etc. May include original creative writing, poetry, fiction, non-fiction, etc.
+10520 Communication - An exhibit that shows learning about written, oral, and visual communication skills in their many forms.
+Includes learning from participation in Theatre Arts projects or programs including puppets, stage design, etc. May include original creative writing, poetry, fiction and non-fiction, etc.